koboldo/WorkMonitor/README.md

-# TaskMonitor
+# WorkMonitor
-App for monitoring progress of assigned tasks.
+App for progress monitoring of assigned tasks.

-Just for test.